-It helps to know a little about the actual process of burning in order to understand what goes on inside a appliance.
+It helps to know a little about the actual process of burning in order to understand what goes on inside the appliance.
 The first stage of burning is called the kindling stage.

+In this stage:

-In this stage, the wood is heated to a temperature high enough to evaporate the moisture which is present in all wood.
-The wood will reach the boiling point of water (212°F) and will not get any hotter until the water is evaporated.
+- Wood is heated to a temperature high enough to evaporate the moisture present in all wood. - Wood will reach the boiling point of water (212°F) and will not get any hotter until the water is evaporated.

 This process takes heat from the coals and tends to cool the appliance.

+Fire requires three things to burn:

+- Fuel

+- Air

+- Heat

-Fire requires three things to burn - fuel, air and heat.
-So, if heat is robbed from the appliance during the drying stage, the new load of wood has reduced the chances for a good clean burn.
-For this reason, it is always best to burn dry, seasoned firewood.
+If heat is robbed from the appliance during the drying stage, the new load of wood has reduced the chances for a good clean burn.

+It is always best to burn dry, seasoned firewood.
 When the wood isn't dry, you must open the air controls and burn at a high burn setting for a longer time to start it burning.

 The heat generated from the fire should be warming your home and establishing the flue draft, not evaporating the moisture out of wet, unseasoned wood, resulting in wasted heat.